lilybeevee/StyleMaskHelper/README.md

 The mod comes with a few [default fade masks](Graphics/Atlases/Gameplay/fademasks/) you can use, so check those for examples.

+## Known Issues

+- Custom Fade option has a variety of issues:
+  - Styleground masks dont support transparent stylegrounds (big issue for foregrounds)
+  - Color grade masks look ugly with partial transparency
+  - Bloom masks just dont work with it
+  - Lighting masks dont work with it either (and also break light sources in their area)

 ## Screenshots

 **Styleground Mask**